International-Soil-Radiocarbon-Database/SOC-Hub/_posts/2017-05-04-Dynamic-role.markdown

 ---
 layout:     post
-title:      Global Carbon Context
 author:     Susan E. Crow
+title:      Dynamic role of soil and terrestrial ecosystems in the global C cycle
 tags:       global warming
-subtitle:  Dynamic role of soil and terrestrial ecosystems in global C cycle
 category:  Global-Context
 ---
 <!-- Start Writing Below in Markdown -->

 # Global carbon cycle

  The global carbon cycle is a balance of fluxes between reservoirs.
 Currently there is an imbalance as a result of burning fossil fuels sending an enormous amount of CO<sub>2</sub> into the atmosphere.
 But, only about half of what is sent to the atmosphere accumulates there and the rest is taken into reservoirs, some into the ocean and a lot into terrestrial component – through vegetation and into soils.
 Any process that increases the net movement into stable soil pools is a benefit and any process that increases net movement into the atmosphere is a cost.
 There is a large range in both pools and fluxes indicating the uncertainty in our understanding of these processes and how to represent them accurately in earth systems models that generate these numbers.